simeonreusch/fpbot/README.md

 - Optionally: [AMPEL](https://github.com/ampelproject) can be used alternatively to the Marshal.

 ## Slackbot
 There is a bot for Slack included, based on the SlackRTM-API.
-To use it, create a legacy bot in slack (with the legacy privilege system, the new system depends on the EventApi, which itself needs a webserver).
+To use it, create a legacy bot in slack (with the legacy privilege system, the new system depends on the EventAPI, which itself needs a webserver).
 Change the bot-username in slackbot_realtime.py and it should basically work (first start requires you to enter the bot- and bot-user credentials).

 ## Saltfit module
 Still experimental!
 Performs saltfits on the generated lightcurves.